KishenKumarrrrr/orbital2020/README.md

 ## Project Scope:

 A web application that provides students with the ability to create flashcards online and arrange them according to folders.
-Users will be able to have cards unique to their user IDs.
+Users will be able to access community made flashcards and collaborate with others to create effective cards for studying.

 ## Motivation
 Everyday, students are bombarded with large amounts of content, spanning multiple modules, that they have to internalise.
 While they are clear on what they have to know, it remains a challenge developing an efficient system that will help them internalise the content.